AuburnWrites/nanoc-au/content/index.md

 bundle
 ~~~

-You now have access to the `nanoc` and `guard` commands - in two separate terminals, use these commands to set up a local server at <http://127.0.0.1:3000/> and automatically regenerate the site upon saving changes.
+You now have access to the `nanoc` and `guard` commands - in two separate
+terminals, use these commands to set up a local server at
+<http://127.0.0.1:3000/> and automatically regenerate the site upon saving
+changes.

 ~~~
 # to set up local server http://127.0.0.1:3000/
-nanoc view
+bundle exec nanoc view
 # to track changes (use in separate terminal window)
-guard
+bundle exec guard
 ~~~

 ## Getting started